 Charlotte is an accomplished advocate, regularly instructed for the defence with a comprehensive and wide-ranging experience of serious and complex criminal cases.
-A Category 4 Prosecutor, Charlotte is also regularly instructed as a leading junior in heavyweight cases by the Complex Crime Units and Specialist Fraud and Organised Crime Divisions of the Crown Prosecution Service.
+A Category 4 Prosecutor, Charlotte is regularly instructed as a leading junior in heavyweight cases by the specialist divisions of the Crown Prosecution Service.

-Charlotte has extensive advisory and litigation experience in a wide range of substantial cases including:
+Charlotte has extensive advisory and litigation experience in a wide range of substantial fraud cases including:

-- Evasion of excise duty and multi-million pounds oil frauds
+- Evasion of excise duty and multimillion pounds oil fraud

 - Advance fee, confidence and misrepresentation fraud